MSc Information Technology

 - Professionalism And Governance In IT (15 credits) - In this module, we explore current issues in the governance of IT services in organisations.
 We will look at the key challenges and competing demands facing the industry, and the potentially transformative impact of IT on complex organisations.
 You will learn how to evaluate and reconcile the sometimes conflicting social, business, legal and ethical pressures of working as an IT professional.

-- Project Management (15 credits) - you will learn how to make choices when approaching a project as well as gaining the tools and techniques to use in planning and monitoring progress.
+- Project Management (15 credits) - You will learn how to make choices when approaching a project, as well as gaining the tools and techniques to use in planning and monitoring progress.
 We will cover all these aspects in the context of working towards successful project outcomes, as well as fitting in with project management frameworks and philosophies such as PRINCE2 and Agile.

 - Information Security (15 credits) - This module explores the key information security principles, risks, threats and vulnerabilities faced by public or private organisations.
-You will analyse issues relating to privacy, civil liberties and intellectual property; learn how to propose a compliant information security framework or policy; and get to research and communicate current and emerging information security trends.
+You will analyse issues relating to privacy, civil liberties and intellectual property; learn how to propose a compliant information security framework or policy; and also research and communicate current and emerging information security trends.